beporter/CakePHP-EnvAwareness/README.md

 # CakePHP Environment Awareness Demo

-This repo contains a sample CakePHP application that will load configuration information based on an environment flag value.
+A sample CakePHP application that will load configuration information based on an environment flag value.

 It is meant to accompany this presentation: @TODO

-## Overview
+## The Short Version

 A web app most likely has to connect to a different database when being developed on a developer's workstation or virtual machine compared to the production server(s).
 This repo demonstrates how to set up a CakePHP project to load different configuration values based on a value unique to each operating environment, such as an environment variable.